 Structure Backfill: (Standard Specifications Section 203-5.03) Structure backfill material is normally obtained from project excavation or from a source selected by the contractor.
 Unless otherwise determined in the Materials Design Report, excavated material on the project is considered suitable for structure backfill.
 Material used as a source for structure backfill shall meet the requirements in the Standard Specifications.
-The quantity of structure backfill quantity is based on details in the plans or Construction Standard Drawings.
+The quantity of structure backfill will be calculated and shown on the appropriate plan summary sheet.
+Structure backfill quantity is based on details in the plans or Construction Standard Drawings.
 Structure backfill quantity is included in Culvert Quantity Adjustments.
 Structure backfill is a pay item and may be included in a lump sum pay item with the structure in accordance with the Special Provisions.
 If structure backfill is included in the plan details for MSE Walls, there is no separate pay item; structure backfill is included in the square-foot bid price for the MSE wall (see below).